Get-Siempo/siempo-browser-ext/README.md

-# Nudge by Siempo
+# Shift by Siempo

-Nudge is a browser extension that gives you a nudge when you spend too much time on distracting websites, and provides a new tab with an intention, to help you focus on what matters.
+Shift is a browser extension that gives you a nudge when you spend too much time on distracting websites, and provides a new tab with an intention, to help you focus on what matters.

 <a href="https://chrome.google.com/webstore/detail/nudge-by-siempo/hjoookglknijcfdlbcfnehfhicbknemj"><img src="https://developer.chrome.com/webstore/images/ChromeWebStore_Badge_v2_340x96.png" height="60"></a>